 - Eat most of your carbs with your evening meal, making sure they are minimally processed, and finish eating a few hours before going to sleep

-- Ashwagandha: Also known as Withania somnifera.
-An adaptogen that helps the body maintain balance and has been shown to support healthy thyroid and stress levels.* Adaptogens typically take more time to affect the body, so don’t expect to feel an immediate effect.
-Also supports muscle strength and recovery, and helps maintain healthy body composition in adults under chronic stress.*
+- Ashwagandha, ginseng, and adaptogen blends: Adaptogens are a category of supplements thought to restore balance and support the body’s overall stress response.* Adaptogens typically take more time to affect the body, so don’t expect to feel an immediate effect.
+They may also supports muscle strength and recovery, and helps maintain healthy body composition in adults under chronic stress.*

-- Lemon Balm: Also known as Melissa officinalis, lemon balm is often recommended in the traditional health world.
+- Lemon balm: Also known as “Melissa officinalis,” lemon balm is often recommended in the traditional health world.
 It’s been used for a long time, so there is plenty of anecdotal evidence for its benefits with stress.
-Lemon Balm has been shown to mitigate the effects of mental stress, as well as lower acute feelings of anxiety.* Use caution with lemon balm if you’re on thyroid medications.
+Lemon balm has been shown to mitigate the effects of mental stress, as well as lower acute feelings of anxiety.* Use caution with lemon balm if you’re on thyroid medications.

 - L-theanine: Has been shown to stimulate alpha brain waves, which allow you to remain awake and alert, while feeling a sense of calm.*

 - Relora™: A proprietary combination of Magnolia and Phellodendron extracts which has been shown to help cause feelings of relaxation and modulate the body’s stress response.* It may also support normal DHEA levels, especially in women.* It may help maintain normal testosterone in seasons of high stress that normally cause testosterone levels to fall.* Read more about Relora here.

 One other note about supplements: Remember, no two people are the same, and you cannot supplement your way out of adrenal fatigue.
 Using these specialized options under the guidance of a qualified practitioner, based on regular lab data, your health history, and current symptoms, can be a helpful piece of a more comprehensive overall plan.